Center for Essential Needs

 - Have a minimum 2.0 GPA.

-- Complete the CEN Assistance Form.
+- Complete the Emergency Grant Application.

 - Complete a consent form.
 This consent form must be filled out for us to proceed with your application for assistance.